ErikaVasNormandy/erikavasnormandy.github.io/_posts/2023-09-15-saturday-morning-soulsborne.md

 ---
-title: Saturday Morning Soulsborne
+title: Saturday Morning Soulsborne Collection
 author: technomancer-01
-excerpt: Spellbooks and scientific illustrations meet the Soulsborne universe and various other games
+excerpt: Collection of Soulsborne-related pieces started in 2020 all the way up from Bloodborne to Elden Ring
-priority: 1
+priority: 10
 tags: featured
 skills:
   - ink